 69. 42% of Freelancers Say They Value Flexibility

 Like remote workers, freelancers say flexibility is one of their favorite perks.
-In fact, 42% of freelancers tell Upwork that freelancing “gives them more flexibility than a traditional employer.”
-Consequently, traditional employers will need to offer more flexibility to lure freelancers back into the fold.
+42% of freelancers tell Upwork that freelancing “gives them more flexibility than a traditional employer.”
+Consequently, traditional employers must offer more flexibility to lure freelancers back into the fold.

 70. 64% of Freelancers Find Work Online